Lofty-Brambles/yagpdb-cc/fun/README.md

 - Main CC: Allows you to play wordle!
 - Config CC: Allows specified roles to edit the word list, change users' stats, and delete all the saved data.
 - Pagination CC: Enables pagination for the leaderboard (Note: to initialise pagination, you must add one of the chosen reactions to a leaderboard message)!

+## Minesweeper

+A simple, minimalistic minesweeper game with plenty of customisability.
+Choose your own custom minefield size, number of bombs, and more.

+Easy to understand user interface, simply type coordinates to dig or flag a tile!
+No setup is required, the game is fully playable out of the box.